Obama to nominate Walmart's Burwell as White House budget chief

 The move will reunite her with another Clinton White House veteran, Jack Lew, who was Clinton’s OMB director for a time and was recently confirmed as Obama’s treasury secretary.

+The sources, who asked to remain unidentified, said plans were for Burwell to be nominated on Monday.
+The job requires Senate confirmation.

-Burwell will take the office that carries out the administration’s spending policies and prepares an annual budget.
-That office will inevitably be caught up in the ongoing budget battle between Democrats and Republicans as lawmakers seek ways to reduce annual $1 trillion federal budgets.
+Burwell would take over the office that carries out the administration’s spending policies and prepares an annual budget.
+The budget office will inevitably be caught up in the ongoing budget battle between Democrats and Republicans as lawmakers seek ways to reduce annual $1 trillion federal budgets.

 She brings a certain outsider status to Obama’s inner circle and may offer a fresh perspective from the business world far away from Washington.